 How Gate Logic Changes Fill Balance and Visible Quality

 Gate logic is often underestimated because buyers tend to focus on the finished part shape, not on how the cavity is actually filled.
-But in MIM, gate logic directly influences the flow path, the meeting points of flow fronts, the pressure history of different regions, and the final uniformity of the green part.
+In MIM, gate logic directly influences the flow path, the meeting points of flow fronts, the pressure history of different regions, and the final uniformity of the green part.
+A gate that looks convenient for tooling may still create quality risk if it drives unstable filling or traps air in critical features.

 A good gate strategy normally does four things well: it fills the cavity with balanced flow, reduces hesitation zones, places weld lines in lower-risk areas, and supports more even packing.
-A poor gate strategy tends to do the opposite: it creates longer weak flow paths, unstable front meeting, trapped air, or local stress concentration.
+A poor gate strategy tends to do the opposite: it creates longer weak flow paths, unstable front meeting, trapped air, local overpacking, or local underpacking.
+This is why gate review should connect molding trials with mold design review, not remain a press-setting discussion only.

 What a good gate decision usually looks like